 To publish a web form on your site, go to Forms in the left-hand menu, open the form you need, then open the Configure tab.
-Click on Set Up, next to Web form.
+In the Integrations section, click on Set Up, next to Web form.

 This will open Settings, where you can set the form’s title, the button name, and the messages that clients will see after submitting the request.

 In the Display settings section, you can make your form compact or comfortable (the difference is in spacing between fields) and set the color of the button.

 You’ll find a direct link to the form In the Link section below.
 You can send it to a client or post it on social media.
 The form will be available on a separate page.
 This is a quick way to get feedback without publishing the form on your website.
 See form example.

 Farther down the page, in Embedded Code, you’ll find code that makes the form work.
 You can copy and paste this code into the webpage where you want the form to appear.

 As usual, Pyrus will save all the filled-out web forms in a single register where you can easily find them later.